 The UN estimates that by the year 2030, up to 700 million people will move because of water.
 Either away from too much water, or because of water shortage.
 This will put a significant strain on existing water infrastructure; water systems which may already be stressed must supply to even more consumers, and if water resources are already scarce, the challenge is even greater.

 Since the UN General Assembly defined the 17 goals of sustainable development back in 2015, sustainability, circular economy and the green transition have become a recurring point on the international agenda.
 Recently, the Danish government passed a bill which places the country under an obligation to reduce CO2 emission by 70% by the end of 2030.
 Some would shake their head and claim that a country as small as Denmark cannot make a global difference when the contribution to the global emission of greenhouses gases constitute a meagre 0,11%.
 But that is not the point.
-The point is to make green solutions, facilities and systems which create jobs, are exportable, and which ideally contain products from the AVK Group.
+The point is to make green solutions, facilities and systems which create jobs, are exportable, and contribute to a more sustainable future.

 So where can we contribute to a reduction of greenhouse gases?